History of the Skirt and how it became short, or Everything you need to know about the Miniskirt

 Coco Chanel created many revolutionary inventions.
-She was among the first designers who contributed in dramatic changes in fashion.
-One of the is shorten skirts.
+She was among the first designers who contributed to dramatic changes in fashion.
+One of them is short skirts.

-Many designers, emancipated women created absolutely innovative designers for new modern woman.
+Many designers, emancipated women created absolutely innovative designers for new modern women.

-Second World War made many changes, women started again to be concerned about esthetical, and not only practical, of the outfits.
-Between 1945-1950 women were remodeling men uniforms, but from 1950s women again started to look for more elegant dresses.
+The Second World War made many changes, women started again to be concerned about the esthetic, and not only practical, of the outfits.
+Between 1945-1950 women were remodeling men’s uniforms, but from the 1950s women again started to look for more elegant dresses.
 In the INPI archives we can find several treasures from this period.

-In 1950s-1960s Christian Dior created the most formidable and revolutionary designs, and contributed to the shorten more and more the skirt.
-And this time for the first time in the history the hemline of the skirt raised above the ankle.
+In the 1950s-1960s Christian Dior created the most formidable and revolutionary designs, and contributed to the skirt being shortened more and more.
+And this time for the first time in history the hemline of the skirt raised above the ankle.

 In the 1960s women wanted to be emancipated, even extreme and provocative.
 So the skirt became extremely short.
 The first filed in INPI design of leather winter relatively short skirt belongs to Z. Merenlender, dated January 20, 1960.

 Popularization of so extravagant very short skirt in 1960s belong to English designer Mary Quant, who made the skirt the “Most Wanted” by all fashion addicted young generation of women.
 She imagined “a women, who have to run behind a bus ”.

 In France, designer Andre Courrege filed with INPI his designs in June 18, 1965 his first mini-skirt.
 The mini-skirt became a flagship of Courrege fashion house.